sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 // res14: Int = 49
 ```

-In memory, a `Char` is represented as a 16-bit unsigned integer.
+A `Char` is represented as a 16-bit unsigned integer in memory.
 This means it can take on a value between 0 and 65535.
 These numbers correspond to the Unicode values of the characters the `Char` can represent.

 If we would like to convert a char to its unsigned integer type, we can do so: